University of Portland - Vice President for Enrollment Management

 The VPEM will embrace UP’s Catholic, Holy Cross identity and its mission of teaching and learning, faith and formation, and service and leadership.
 The VPEM will thrive as a highly visible leader on campus and embrace the representational expectations incumbent upon senior leaders.

 All applications, nominations, and inquiries are invited.
 Applications should include, as two separate documents, a CV or resume and a letter of interest addressing the themes in the leadership profile.
 Professional references are not requested at this time.

-WittKieffer is assisting Ursinus College in this search, which will remain open until an appointment is made.
+WittKieffer is assisting University of Portland in this search which will remain open until filled.

 Application materials should be submitted using the buttons below.

 Nominations and inquiries can be directed to: